China OKs review of Hong Kong's constitution amid strong protest

 HONG KONG/BEIJING, Nov.
 7, Kyodo

-China's parliament has adopted an interpretation of Hong Kong's Basic Law, official media said Monday, after a political strife over two local pro-independence lawmakers-elect who insulted the mainland in the city's legislature.
+China's parliament made an interpretation to an article of Hong Kong's Basic Law on Monday, effectively barring two newly elected local pro-independence lawmakers from taking office.

-The standing committee of China's National People's Congress, the country's top legislature, has approved the review, raising the possibility of the pair being stripped of their seats.
+The standing committee of the National People's Congress unanimously approved a decision that says lawmakers who do not swear allegiance to Hong Kong as part of China are in violation of the Basic Law, the territory's mini-constitution.

-"The interpretation demonstrates the central government's firm determination and will in opposing Hong Kong independence" China's official Xinhua News Agency quoted a spokesperson for the Hong Kong and Macao Affairs Office of the State Council as saying.
+The interpretation of Article 104 of the constitution, which has been in effect since the former British colony was returned to Chinese rule in 1997, is seen by many in Hong Kong as another blow to the "one country, two systems" framework and the supposedly independent judiciary.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.